munificent/craftinginterpreters/book/chunks-of-bytecode.md

 bytes as far as that function is concerned.

 If we try to run this now, the disassembler is going to yell at us because it doesn't know how to decode the new instruction.
-Let's fix that:
+Let's fix that.

 ^code disassemble-constant (1 before, 1 after)

-This instruction has a different instruction format, so we write a new helper function to disassemble it:
+This instruction has a different instruction format, so we write a new helper function to disassemble it.

 ^code constant-instruction